Brenda Hanson Mohr

 In those years, the Glendale Academy Chorale traveled regionally and nationally, in California, Arizona, and the Northwest multiple times and to Chicago and Washington, D.C., three times.
 In 2000 it won the American Choral Directors (ACDA) Golden State South Choral Competition.
 Brenda received the Zapara Excellence in Teaching Award in 1991 and the NAD Alumni Achievement Foundation Excellence in Teaching Award in 2004.

 While participating in band and choir from the fifth through twelfth grades, she was inspired by her choir director, Hugh Winn, to become a music teacher.
 Accordingly, following graduation from Lodi Academy in 1981, she enrolled at Pacific Union College as a music education major, with piano and organ as her performance areas.
 In her senior year, she received the Outstanding Performer's Certificate.

 Brenda and Craig married in July 1991, and four years later their daughter, Kaitlin Jean, was born.
-Kaitlin, is currently studying psychology at Pacific Union College and plays oboe in the orchestra.
+Kaitlin plays the oboe and is a singer.
 Brenda completed an M.Mus. with a choral conducting emphasis in 1993 at California State University, Northridge, where she studied conducting with John Alexander.

 Source: Information provided by Brenda Hanson Mohr, June 2011 and December 2013 and summer 2018.